 Environmental Compliance Audit

 An Environmental Compliance Audit is a professional service aimed to help businesses meet the requirements of regulatory agencies such as the EPA.
 In theory, this process is similar to a financial audit.
-However, it is environmental law oriented.
+However, it is environmental law-oriented.
 Environmental law enforcement is a new major pillar of the EPA’s Strategic Plan to protect the environment and human health.
 As a result, businesses and individuals across the country are required to operate under regulated environmental laws.
-Audit solutions eliminate the risk of financial losses such as violation fines, penalties and corrective action.
+Audit solutions eliminate the risk of financial losses such as violation fines, penalties, and corrective action.
 Also, organizations tend to maximize efficiency and eliminate safety hazards under the guidance of an Environmental Compliance Audit.
-Each audit is site-specific, and conforms to local, State and Federal regulations.
-Updated December 1, 2018.
+Each audit is site-specific and conforms to local, State and Federal regulations.
+Updated October 18, 2019.

 Environmental Compliance Violations